Chills™ platform management

 Business understanding IT and vice versa is important to maximise the Chills platform use.
 Daniel Soper, professor of Information Systems & Decisions Sciences California State University, Fullerton (CSUF), explains the database foundation in a series of videos.
 This content makes Business representatives to understand the complexity of database management & IT terminology used, bringing Business and IT closer together.

-The technology shift - from hard code to soft code
+The technology shift - from hard code to low code